michaelliangau/culturestridethink/_posts/2020-03-05-featured-in-sbs-australia.md

 ---
 layout: post
-title:  "Soho Mandarin in SBS Australia"
+title:  "Culturestride in SBS Australia"
 categories: [ News, SBS, Podcast ]
 image: assets/images/sbs.jpg
-author: soho
+author: culturestride
 tags: [featured]
 ---
-Soho Mandarin founder [Michael Liang](../author-michael-liang) has been featured in SBS Mandarin's podcast interviewing him about what Soho Mandarin is, why Soho Mandarin was created and how this online language school is different.
+Culturestride founder [Michael Liang](../author-michael-liang) has been featured in SBS Mandarin's podcast interviewing him about what Culturestride is, why Culturestride was created and how this online language school is different.

 {% include sbspodcast.html %}

 #### Translated Description in English:

-UNSW Graduate Michael Liang released an online Chinese learning platform called [Soho Mandarin](https://sohomandarin.com), to help Australian students learn Chinese from Chinese native teachers.
+UNSW Graduate Michael Liang released an online Chinese learning platform called [Culturestride](https://culturestride.com), to help Australian students learn Chinese from Chinese native teachers.

 When mentioning his own study experience, Michael said "when I was in high school studying Chinese, I realised that accessibility to Chinese teachers was difficult to come by."